A gluten-free apple and rhubarb crisp is a fruity dessert that you need to try.

 Even though we use rhubarb as a fruit, it is actually a vegetable.
 It is a leafy plant that has thick red stalks.
 The leaves are poisonous, so you will need to discard them.
 The stalk must be cooked and is the part we will use in this dish.

 Rhubarb can be challenging to find in certain parts of the year.
 Its prime season is usually from mid-spring right through to the end of summer.
 However, this can differ depending on weather conditions.

-If rhubarb isn’t your thing, then you can easily leave this out and have a delicious gluten-free apple crisp.
-I absolutely love rhubarb, so it’s a must-have in my crisps.
+If rhubarb is not your thing, you can easily leave it out and have a delicious gluten-free apple crisp.
+I absolutely love rhubarb, so it is a must-have in my crisps.